od-c0d3r/blockchain-ruby/README.md

 - [To do](#to-do)

 ## Oreo Coin Blockchain
-A Blockchain ruby app to keep track of OreoCoin Cryptocurrency transactions (or and type of data you want) this project is bassed on [Creating a blockchain with Javascript](https://www.youtube.com/watch?v=zVqczFZr124) tutorial, and I translated it to ruby to practice both languages.
+A Blockchain ruby app to keep track of OreoCoin Cryptocurrency transactions ( or anY type of data you want ) this project is bassed on [Creating a blockchain with Javascript](https://www.youtube.com/watch?v=zVqczFZr124) tutorial, and I translated it to ruby to practice both languages.

 ## Information
 ### What is a Block ?
 In simple words, block is an object that stores mainly three things
 1. `Data` => Any data you want to store for example: a `transaction`
-1. It's `Hash` => a digital fingerprint
+1. Its `Hash` => a digital fingerprint
 1. Previous block's `Hash`=> previous block finger print

 ### What is a Blockchain ?